cmusphinx/pocketsphinx/README.md

 The commands are as follows:

   - `help`: Print a long list of those options you don't care about.

+  - `config`: Dump configuration as JSON to standard output (can be loaded with the `-config` option).

   - `live`: Detect speech segments in each input, run recognition on them (using those options you don't care about), and write the